logzio/logz-docs/_source/user-guide/distributed-tracing/services.md

   - hidan
 ---

-The **Service list** dashboard centralizes all of your running services, allowing you to detect if and when issues occur quickly.
+The **Services** dashboard centralizes all of your running services, allowing you to detect if and when issues occur quickly.
 You can use the dashboard to investigate the different services, operations, and logs inside each one.

 ![Services](https://dytvr9ot2sszz.cloudfront.net/logz-docs/services/service-list-overview.png)

-## Service list overview
+## Services overview

+You can choose how you want to view your services; a table view or a map view.
+Switch between the views by clicking on the buttons at the top right corner of the screen.

+### Table view

-The main Service list table view contains the following details:
+The table view contains the following details:

 * **Name** of each service
 * **Impact** level - Determines the severity of each event, calculated based on the latency and request rate